webnalist/WebnalistFrontend/README.md

          articleUrlAttribute: 'data-wn-url',
          wrapperSelector: 'body',
          noPriceLabel: '--',
-         loadPrices: false //if true prices will be loading into wn-price };
+         loadPrices: false //if true prices will be loading into wn-price,
+         sandbox: false
+    };
 </script>
 ```